Developing Parallel Tasks

 I was born not knowing and have had only a little time to change that here and there.

-At this point, you can give your task a try:
+At this point, you can test your task by running it ./gradlew md5

 $ gradle md5

-In the build/md5 directory, you should now see corresponding files with an md5 extension containing MD5 hashes of the files from the src directory.
-Notice that the task takes at least 9 seconds to run because it hashes each file one at a time (i.e. 3 files at ~3 seconds a piece).
+Notice that the task takes at least 9 seconds to run because it hashes each file one at a time (i.e., three files at ~3 seconds apiece).

 Although this task processes each file in sequence, the processing of each file is independent of any other file.
-It would be really nice if this work was done in parallel and could take advantage of multiple processors.
+This work can be done in parallel and take advantage of multiple processors.
 This is where the Worker API can help.

 import org.gradle.api.file.RegularFileProperty;